• All Recipes

 Can these muffins be made with frozen peaches?

-I have tested this recipe with frozen frozen peaches, they work great.
-First thaw the peaches, drain off any peach juice, and chop them into bite-size pieces.
+I have tested this recipe with frozen peaches, and they work great.
+First, thaw the peaches, drain off any peach juice, and chop them into bite-sized pieces.

 Oat muffins with peach chunks sitting on a wood cutting board.